abhidp/tradingview-to-metatrader5/docs/Setup.md

-# TradingView to MT5 Trade Copier (WINDOWS only)
+# TradingView to MetaTrader5 Trade Copier (WINDOWS only)

-Automatically copy trades from TradingView to MetaTrader5 using a proxy server.
+Automatically copy trades from TradingView to MetaTrader5 using a proxy server that runs locally on your windows machine.

+🌲 This does NOT involve storing or entering your TradingView or MT5 credentials anywhere on the internet.

 This application has been built and tested on Windows machines only.
 It will not work on MacOS or Linux or any of Linux's Distros.